immersommer/Operating-system-construction-note/week 5 Interrupts – Synchronization aa85facea6ad444191a5d183cc41ff00.md

 - **See ppt to view concrete example**
 - Advantages:
     - Maintains consistency (by interrupt transparency)
-    - No priority violations (interrupts stay enabled!)
+    - No priority violations (interrupts stay enabled!)don't delay any higher priority control flows any more
     - No cost, or only in the (rare) conflict situation
         - no cost →bounded-buffer example
         - in the conflict situation→optimistic approaches, system-time example (additional cost by restarting)